nthirtyone/avorion-commands/README.md

 ## /price
 Prints price of currently boarded ship.
 Usage: `/price`
 ## /sethome
-Sets players home in current sector.
+Allows player to change home sector to current if friendly or own station is present.
 Usage: `/sethome`
+## /whereis
+Gets the position of a player.
+Usage: `/whereis <name>`